-Migration is a special case of export where export is more fully integrated into the business workflow.
-When you define a table with the MIGRATE TO TARGET clause instead of EXPORT TO TARGET, data is not deleted from the VoltDB table until it is successfully written to the associated target.
-You trigger a migration of data using an explicit MIGRATE statement or you can declare the table with USING TTL to schedule the migration based on a timestamp within the data records and an expiration time defined as the TTL value.
+Migration is a special case where export is more fully integrated into the business workflow.
+When you define a table or view with the MIGRATE TO... clause instead of EXPORT TO..., data is not deleted from the VoltDB table or view until it is successfully written to the associated target or topic.
+You trigger a migration of data using an explicit MIGRATE statement or you can declare the schema object with USING TTL to schedule the migration based on a timestamp within the data records and an expiration time defined as the TTL value.